Skip to main content

 }

-If the retrieval call fails, the node still responds, just without retrieved context.
+If retrieval fails, the node still responds, just without retrieved context.
 The error is logged but never raised to the caller.